gustavclausen/BikeShare/README.md

 # BikeShare
 BikeShare is an Android app that enables sharing bicycles among a community of users in Copenhagen.
-The user is able to register bicycles for others to rent,  rent bicycles themselves, and manage their user account.
-Furthermore, the app is intended for an environment where the bicycles are locked with a special lock that identifies the bicycle, and that can be locked and unlocked using Bluetooth.
+The user is able to register bikes for others to rent, rent bikes themselves, and manage their user account.
+Furthermore, the app is intended for an environment where the bikes are locked with a special lock that identifies the bike, and that can be locked and unlocked using Bluetooth.
 This functionality is however left out of this version, and is replaced with a mock implementation.

 This project is the final assignment in the course, Mobile App Development, taught on IT-University of Copenhagen in Spring 2019.